plunhan/yeast-3D-structural-interactome/README.md

-# interfacial_overlap_and_functional_divergence
+# yeast-3D-structural-interactome
-Repository for the analysis of the relationship between interfacial overlap and functional divergence
+Repository for the analysis of the relationship between interfacial overlap and functional divergence.
+Please follow the main_instruction to build the yeast structural interactome.